-SHAME NATION: The Global Epidemic of Online Hate will cite the latest research on online behavior, using images from surveys, studies and infographics, plus offer examples of digital shaming from Tweets, Facebook posts, emails, and more.
+SHAME NATION: The Global Epidemic of Online Hate cites the latest research on online behavior, using images from surveys, studies and infographics, plus offer examples of digital shaming from tweets, Facebook posts, emails, and more.
 Using firsthand experiences, we will learn how to prevent, survive and overcome virtual disasters if they happen to you or a loved one.

 No one is immune.